Peninsular War: Liberation of Galicia

 On 27 March, Spanish forces defeated the French at Vigo, recaptured most of the cities in the province of Pontevedra and forced the French to retreat to Santiago de Compostela.
-On 7 June, the French army of Marshal Michel Ney was defeated in the Battle of Ponte Sampaio in Pontevedra by Spanish forces under the command of Colonel Pablo Morillo, and Ney and his forces retreated to Lugo on 9 June while being harassed by Spanish guerrillas.
+On 7 June, the French army of Marshal Michel Ney was defeated at Puente Sanpayo in Pontevedra by Spanish forces under the command of Colonel Pablo Morillo, and Ney and his forces retreated to Lugo on 9 June while being harassed by Spanish guerrillas.
 Ney's troops joined up with those of Soult and these forces withdrew for the last time from Galicia in July 1809.

 French advance in Catalonia

-In Catalonia, Saint-Cyr defeated Reding again at Valls on 25 February.
+In Catalonia, Saint-Cyr defeated Reding again at Valls on 25 February 1809.
 Reding was killed and his army lost 3,000 men for French losses of 1,000.
 Saint-Cyr began the third siege of Girona on 6 May and the city finally fell on 12 December.
 Louis-Gabriel Suchet's III Corps was defeated at Alcañiz by Blake on 23 May, losing 2,000 men.
 Suchet retaliated at María on 15 June, crushing Blake's right wing and inflicting 5,000 casualties.
 Three days later, Blake lost 2,000 more men to Suchet at Belchite.
 Saint-Cyr was relieved of his command in September for deserting his troops.